cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 > $ python setting_up_config_and_dir.py --partial-analysis onlyMC

-if you want to convert only MAGIC or only MC DL0 data to DL1, respectively.
+if you want to convert only MAGIC or only MC DL0 files to DL1, respectively.

 The script `setting_up_config_and_dir.py` does a series of things: